 I know, I know—blasphemy.
 It’s not that I don’t like mashed potatoes, it’s just that they don’t excite me at all.
-These have changed all that.
+These creamy garlic mashed potatoes have changed all that.

 In a small saucepan on low heat, add the garlic and heavy cream.
 Heat until garlic is fragrant and the cream begins to simmer, but try not to boil it (if it starts to boil, don’t worry though).

-Drain the potatoes and place in a blender, or if you’re lazy like me, in a giant bowl.
+Drain the potatoes and place in a blender or food processor, or if you’re lazy like me, in a giant bowl.
 Add the simmered cream and garlic cloves.

 So excited to finally find some mashed potatoes that I really love.
 And I was pleasantly surprised at how easy they were to make!